factcast/factcast/factcast-site/documentation/content/factus/transactional-projections.md

 *Processing three events with bulk size "3" - only the last Fact stream position written*

 This configuration change eliminates two unnecessary intermediate Fact stream position updates.
-Remember, we are in a bulk so it is "all or nothing".
-In terms of Fact stream position updates, we are just interested in the last, most recent position.
+The bulk is still executed atomically, so in terms of Fact stream position updates, we are just interested in the last, most recent position.

 Skipping unnecessary intermediate updates to the Fact stream position, noticeably reduces the required writes to the external datastore.
-Provided a large enough bulk size ("50" is a good default), this significantly improves event-processing throughput.
+Provided a large enough bulk size ("50" is a reasonable default), this significantly improves event-processing throughput.

+'Large enough' of course depends on multiple factors like network, storage, etc.
+Your mileage may vary.